Guns, Trucks and Cash: West Virginia Takes Vaccine Incentives to New Levels

 West Virginia is moving to expand its COVID-19 vaccine incentive program, Gov. Jim Justice announced on Tuesday.

-Residents who enter the state's new vaccine incentive lottery will have the opportunity to win prizes such as custom hunting rifles and shotguns, custom trucks, weekend getaways at state parks and lifetime hunting and fishing licenses among other things.
+Residents who enter the state's new vaccine incentive lottery will have the opportunity to win prizes such as custom hunting rifles and shotguns, custom trucks, weekend getaways at state parks and lifetime hunting and fishing licenses among other things, NBC News reports.

 Be prepared for the 2021 hurricane season!
 Download our our mobile app for iOS or Android to get the latest forecasts and alerts.